shafmalik/shaf.malik.github.io/_teaching/2014-spring-teaching-1.md

----
-title: "Teaching experience 1"
-collection: teaching
-type: "Undergraduate course"
-permalink: /teaching/2014-spring-teaching-1
-venue: "University 1, Department"
-date: 2014-01-01
-location: "City, Country"
----

-This is a description of a teaching experience.
-You can use markdown like any other post.
 ## Micro Projects
 - ### Statistics and Machine Learning
     - [Genetic Algorithm](https://github.com/archd3sai/Statistical-Methods/blob/master/genetic-algorithm.ipynb) : In this file, I have implemented simple genetic algorithm that finds out the list of numbers which equal to any specified number when summed together.